flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 Site 1

-Cars move uphill by themselves!
+Cars move uphill with engine turned off!

-Today you will leave the capital and head for Nafousah Mountain, beginning with Yefren, a drive along its cliffs to see some of its ancient and mountain-top villages, then back to the main road again and continue towards your first paranormal stop, which we call " Earth-Force-1", where you can see for yourself how a car can go uphill with the engine turned off.
-If anyone heard of similar phenomena elsewhere or similar locations in another countries, please let us know.
+Today you will leave the capital and head for Nafousa Mountain, beginning with Yefren, a drive along its cliffs to see some of its ancient and mountain-top villages, then back to the main road again and continue towards your first paranormal stop, which we call " Earth-Force-1", where you can see how a car can go uphill with the engine turned off.
+Explore this strange landscape, take some photos or videos, then back to the main road.

-Days 4, 5, 6, 7, 8
+Days 5, 6, 7, 8

 Site 2